 Tip #4: Have a lawyer look through the terms and conditions

 Are you sure your paperwork is perfect?
 Starting a new business requires a lot of formalities to be taken care of.
 Get help from a qualified lawyer and have your terms and conditions checked by them so that there’s no confusion later.
 This should cover issues such as damage, loss, theft, etc. related to the equipment.

 Tip #5: Invest in a professionally designed website

 You should have a proper website when you start a business these days, even a brick-and-mortar business such as a rental equipment store.
 Keep in mind that your customers will google you first before they initiate contact.
 A professional-looking website creates a decent impression.
 Also, invest in SEO, Facebook marketing, and pay-per-click advertising to build your visibility online, especially on Google and Facebook.

 You should develop relationships with strategic partners such as hotels, bed & breakfasts, restaurants, coffee shops, etc. with the understanding that they will refer you to customers looking for sports equipment to rent.

 You should make sure that your equipment is properly insured.
 There cannot be any compromises on this.
 Get appropriate business liability insurance for your store.

-Finally, if you’re planning to start equipment rental business, invest in a cloud-based real-time inventory management and equipment tracking software such as Rentrax to make sure that you are in complete control of your business.
-Rentrax is reasonably priced, easy to use, secure and efficient.
+Finally, if you’re planning to start an equipment rental business, invest in a cloud-based real-time inventory management and equipment tracking software such as Rentrax to make sure that you are in complete control of your business.
+Rentrax is reasonably priced, easy to use, secure, and efficient.
 It takes only a couple of minutes to set up and can be customized according to your specific requirements.